aik2mlj/cli-toolbox/README.md

 - [uv](https://docs.astral.sh/uv/) - An extremely fast Python package and project manager, written in Rust.
   - I truly recommend this over `conda` or `venv` for managing Python environments in most cases.
 It's a single tool that replaces `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more.
 Plus it's 10-100x faster than `pip`.
 - [yazi](https://yazi-rs.github.io/) - A blazing fast terminal file manager written in Rust.
   - A must have for terminal browsing.
 Stop `cd`ing around and using `ls` to browse files.
 It has built-in fuzzy search, code highlighting, decompression, and image previews.
-Please see the [quick start docs](https://yazi-rs.github.io/docs/quick-start/).
+Please see the [quick start docs](https://yazi-rs.github.io/docs/quick-start/) and this [cheat sheet](https://ricoberger.de/cheat-sheets/yazi/).
 - [zoxide](https://github.com/ajeetdsouza/zoxide) - A smarter `cd` command that remembers your most used directories and allows you to jump to them quickly.

 ## Configuration Details